 For a fantastic dinner, book your tasting menu at the Eighty-Eight and pair it with their scrumptious wines.

 A lovely shopping centre with independent shops and a lovely tea house.
-It's a small place but it's well celebrated by locals as it's how Harrogate used to be with its classy boutiques.
-It looks lovely on the inside and it's ideal for travellers who want to photograph a lesser know part of Harrogate.
+It's a small place, but it's well celebrated by locals as it's how Harrogate used to be with its classy boutiques.
+It looks lovely on the inside, and it's ideal for travellers who want to photograph a lesser known part of Harrogate.